Overview

 Developer Experience

 Resend wins on polish.
 The API is more refined, the SDKs are better, and React Email support is first-class.
 Plunk is good but simpler - it's a younger project.
-If developer experience is your priority, Resend is the choice.
+If transactional email is your focus, Resend has the better developer experience.

 Feature Completeness

 Interestingly, Plunk includes campaigns and workflow automations, while Resend focuses on transactional with marketing in beta.
-If you need marketing features and want to self-host, Plunk covers more ground.
+If you need email automation and want to self-host, Plunk covers more ground.
+For a complete marketing suite with Stripe integration, consider Sequenzy.

 Plunk processes data in the EU and can be self-hosted in any region.
-This matters for GDPR compliance.
+This matters for GDPR compliance and email deliverability.
 Resend doesn't currently offer EU hosting.
+For businesses with strict EU requirements, this is a significant advantage of Plunk.